 Dog owners may have legal defenses when they're sued for injuries their animals have caused.
 For instance, the owner may argue that the victim:

 Under Pennsylvania's "comparative negligence" rule, a victim who was more at fault than the owner won't receive any compensation for the injury.
 But if the victim's share of the blame was 50 percent or less, the compensation will simply be reduced in direct proportion to the percentage of fault.
 (42 Pa.
 Cons.
 Stat. § 7102.)

-A Pennsylvania dog owner could be charged with a “summary offense” (a low-level crime similar to a traffic ticket) for harboring a dangerous dog if the animal has a history of unprovoked attacks or vicious tendencies and has:
+A Pennsylvania dog owner could be charged with a "summary offense" (a low-level crime similar to a traffic violation) for harboring a dangerous dog if the animal has a history of unprovoked attacks or vicious tendencies and has:

 An owner who's found guilty of this crime will be fined (as much as $500) and will have to meet several requirements, including:

 Misdemeanor charges will follow if the owner doesn't meet these requirements, or the dangerous dog attacks a human or domestic animal as a result of the owner's intentional, reckless, or negligent actions.
 In addition, the animal will be destroyed.
 (3 Pa.
 Stat.
 Ann. §§ 459-502-A — 459-507-A.)